Snapchat Cheating Signs: The Hidden Red Flags

 If your partner used to receive visible Snapchat notifications and those have suddenly stopped — but their Snap Score keeps climbing — they have likely adjusted their notification settings to prevent you from seeing incoming messages.
 This is a subtler version of why he turns his phone away: instead of physically hiding the screen, they configure the app to hide itself.

-How to Check Snapchat Activity Without Getting Caught
+How Can You Check Snapchat Activity Without Touching Their Phone?

-Before reading this section, understand the legal and ethical boundaries.
+Before acting on any of these methods, understand the legal and ethical boundaries.
 Accessing someone else's phone or accounts without their consent may violate federal and state privacy laws.
-For a deeper discussion on the legal risks, read our guide on should I check my partner's phone.
+For a deeper discussion on the risks, read our guide on should I check my partner's phone.

 Snapchat's Best Friends list updates based on who your partner Snaps with most frequently.
-You can see your own Best Friends, and if you are friends with your partner, you can look at the Friend Emojis next to their name (more on this below).
-A sudden change — such as losing the yellow heart (Besties) emoji that indicates you are each other's number-one Best Friend — means someone else has taken your place in frequency of contact.
+The Friend Emojis next to names reflect this ranking.
+A sudden change — such as losing the yellow heart (Besties) emoji that indicates you are each other's top contact — means someone else has taken your place in frequency of communication.

 Note Their Active Hours

 Snapchat shows a small indicator when someone is active or was recently active.
-If your partner is showing as active on Snapchat during times they told you they would be busy, asleep, or away from their phone, their stated schedule does not match their actual behavior.
+If your partner shows as active during times they told you they would be busy, asleep, or away from their phone, their stated schedule does not match their actual behavior.

 Cheaters often move conversations across apps.
 Someone who starts flirting on Snapchat might shift to Telegram, Signal, or another secret messaging app used for cheating once things escalate.
-If you notice multiple new messaging apps on your partner's phone alongside increased Snapchat activity, the pattern deepens.
-Some cheaters even use cheating apps that look like games or calculator apps that hide messages to create additional layers of secrecy.
+If you notice multiple new messaging apps alongside increased Snapchat activity, the pattern deepens.
+Some cheaters use cheating apps that look like games or calculator apps that hide messages to create additional layers of secrecy.

 According to Snapchat's own support documentation (Snapchat Support, 2025):